cjvanlissa/metaforest/cran-comments.md

-# Version 0.1.5
+# Version 0.1.6

-* Fixed plot.ranger()
+* Fixed NOTES in CRAN check
-* Fixed seq_unif.integer() so it will no longer duplicate unique values when length.out exceeds the number of unique values
+* No other changes

 ## Test environments